Desbeers/Chord-Provider/README.md

 - It can play chords with MIDI with a guitar instrument that you can select in the settings. *Note: This does not work in a simulator*.
 - It can play audio songs when stored next to the **ChordPro** file when defined with `{musicpath: file-name.m4a}` and when a music folder is selected (sandbox restriction).
 - Full 'left-handed' chords support.

-### macOS

 - It has a 'Song List' Window for your songs if you select a folder.
 - It has a 'quicklook' plugin for **ChordPro** files.
 Select a song in the `Finder` and press `space`
 - It makes thumbnails for your **ChordPro** files.
 - It has a fancier editor with linenumbers and you can edit a directive by double-clicking on it.

+### Limitations

 Some other guitar applications claim the *ownership* of **ChordPro** files and then the *quicklook* does not work anymore. **Chord Provider** does not own them; nobody should...

-### iPadOS

-- In my option, an iPad is consuming device, not ment for editing a file.
-- It is not tested on a real device.

-### visionOS

-- Currently `DocumentGroup` is partly broken.
-Resizing the window does not really work and closing the PDF quickview will close the whole document.
-(Xcode 15.4).
-- It is the future; however, not yet and the only reason I keep the `iOS` target alive....
-- It is not tested on a real device.

-### Limitations

 Not all chords in the database are correct; especially the more complicated chords.
 I wrote [Chords Database](https://github.com/Desbeers/Chords-Database) for macOS and iPadOS to view and alter the database with all known chords.
 Feel free to contribute!

-Only the macOS version is well-tested.
-I don't have iDevices that are supported by the current software version and I have no intention to buy one anytime soon.

 ### iCloud

-The iPadOS app will make an iCloud folder named **Chord Provider**; that's where your songs should be stored.
+~~The iPadOS app will make an iCloud folder named **Chord Provider**; that's where your songs should be stored.
 In the macOS app, you can select a folder with your songs.
-If you use the same iCloud folder; updates are instantly.
+If you use the same iCloud folder; updates are instantly.~~

 ### Documentation